 Dave Hoover and Paul Pagel discuss the patterns of behavior they've observed in successful apprenticeships.

 Micah Martin introduces Limelight, a JRuby GUI library that uses the theater metaphor for writing GUIs.
 The talk introduces basic concepts, how to style GUIs, and much more.

 Don Box and Amanda Laucher present “M”, a declarative language for building data models, domain models or external DSLs.
-Most of the presentation consists of Don Box doing hands-on code writing demoing some of M’s features and latest changes of the language.
+Don Box's demos show some of M’s features and latest changes of the language.

 Yehuda Katz explains Rails 3: the performance improvements, the new architecture, the influence of Merb, and much more.
 Also: a look at the Bundler tool.

 Belkin and Dawson discuss LinkedIn’s requirements, then the internal architecture of the social network, presenting the service API, especially Network Updates, and the applications built on them.